Independent Contractor Standards of Conduct

 Carnegie Hall is committed to an environment in which all individuals are treated with respect and dignity.
 Each individual has the right to work in a professional atmosphere that promotes equal opportunity and prohibits discriminatory practices, including sexual harassment.
 Carnegie Hall strives to be an intellectual and artistic community in which all members can participate fully and equally, in an environment free from all manifestations of bias and from all forms of harassment, exploitation, and intimidation.
 As an intellectual and artistic community, Carnegie Hall attaches great value to freedom of expression, but also places great importance on mutual respect, and deplores expressions of hatred directed against any individual or group.

-Consistent with this policy, Carnegie Hall will not tolerate discrimination or harassing conduct, either in the workplace or in any other work-related setting, based on any impermissible classification including, but not limited to, race, color, national origin, citizenship, religion, sex (including gender identity, gender expression or status of being transgender), sexual orientation, marital status, familial status, status as a caregiver, status as a victim of domestic violence, sex offenses or stalking, criminal convictions (except where otherwise permitted by law); arrest record, credit history, pregnancy, age, mental or physical disability, veteran or military status, or any other characteristic protected by applicable law.
+Consistent with this policy, Carnegie Hall will not tolerate discrimination or harassing conduct, either in the workplace or in any other work-related setting, based on any impermissible classification including, but not limited to, race, color, national origin, citizenship, religion, sex (including gender identity, gender expression or status of being transgender), sexual orientation, marital status, familial status, status as a caregiver, status as a victim of domestic violence, sex offenses or stalking, criminal convictions (except where otherwise permitted by law); arrest record, credit history, pregnancy, age, mental or physical disability, veteran or military status, reproductive health decisions, or any other characteristic protected by applicable law.

 The New York State Human Rights Law prohibits sexual harassment of “non-employees” in the workplace.
 For this purpose, non-employees includes contractors, subcontractors, vendors, consultants and other persons providing services pursuant to a contract in the workplace or who are an employee of such contractors, subcontractors, vendors, consultants or other persons providing services pursuant to a contract in the workplace.